BilalSwl6/zero2w-router/README.md

-# Custom PCB for Raspberry Pi Zero 2W with case
+# Custom PCB for Raspberry Pi Zero 2W with Case

 A custom board that have some button (6) and some leds for status. it also have oled space to connect and see addtional thing on oled.